scheong325/FER-Capstone/README.md

         Windows(cmd prompt): set FLASK_APP=FER-Capstone
         Linux/Mac: export FLASK_APP=FER-Capstone

-8. Launch the Flask application by running: Flask run
+8. Launch the Flask application by running: flask run
 9. A URL will be generated within the terminal window, copy/paste into your browser or "ctrl+click" to open.

 # How to use the program